broadinstitute/cromwell/README.md

 | indexB    | Shard index of the second call                                                            | depends  |

 About the `indexX` parameters: It is required if the call was in a scatter.
 Otherwise it should *not* be specified.
-If the index parameters is wrongly specified, the call will not be find and the request will result in a 404 response.
+If the index parameters is wrongly specified, the call will not be found and the request will result in a 404 response.

 cURL: